robertzk/s3mpi/README.md

 #### Local Caching

-You can enable local caching of downloaded and uploaded files using:
+You can enable local caching of downloaded and uploaded files by setting a global systen environment variable or by using:

 ```R
 options(s3mpi.cache = '~/.s3cache') # Or a directory of your choice